ImScientist/Time-series-prediction-spark/README.md

 ## Setup

-- Setup Jupyter environment
+### Setup Jupyter environment (Jupyter Docker Stacks image)
-For model prototyping we use a Jupyter notebook from [Jupyter Docker Stacks](https://hub.docker.com/r/jupyter/all-spark-notebook/).
+- For model prototyping we use a Jupyter notebook from [Jupyter Docker Stacks](https://hub.docker.com/r/jupyter/all-spark-notebook/).
 The `Dockerfile` is build on top of this image and just enables the Jupyter notebook extensions.